kmitsolution/Java/CoreJava/07_Collections/03_WrapperClasses.md

 - **Autoboxing** and **unboxing** simplify primitive-to-object conversion.
 - `Integer`, `Double`, etc., **inherit from `Number`**, while `Character` and `Boolean` do not.

-Would you like more details on a specific topic? 😊🚀